 Plum Dumplings, a popular dessert across Eastern Europe.
 It is made with fresh ripe plums coated in a mashed potato dough and tossed into sweetened cinnamon breadcrumbs.
-A fantastic Fall recipe that goes well with the whole family.
+A fantastic Fall recipe that goes down well with the whole family.

 These plum dumplings are made the Romanian way - although I am pretty sure the recipe is not too different in other Eastern European countries.
 The main ingredients are pretty much the same, but you can decide how much sugar goes into them.